This Vanilla Kombucha has a smooth rich flavor, reminiscent of cream soda. It can be made with vanilla bean seeds or vanilla extract.

 - Keep in mind if you use vanilla bean seeds, you'll have black seeds in your bottle, which looks a little odd.
 I suppose you could use a cheesecloth to strain them out, but I just left them in.
-You'll need to shake the bottle before pouring in a glass.
+You'll need to shake the bottle before pouring it into a glass.

-- You can substitute the maple syrup with agave syrup, brown sugar, white sugar, or another sweetener, but if you leave sweetener out altogether you won't get carbonation.
+- You can substitute the maple syrup with agave syrup, brown sugar, white sugar, or another sweetener, but if you leave the sweetener out altogether you won't get carbonation.

 - Line up 4 (25 ounce) bottles with flip top lids or other air tight bottles.

 - Pour ¼ cup maple syrup, and ½ teaspoon vanilla bean seeds (or ½ teaspoon vanilla extract) into each 25 ounce bottle.